olback/padlock-rs/README.md

 # Padlock

-Safely acquire RwLock/Mutex locks and never worry about remembering dropping them!
+Safely acquire RwLock/Mutex locks and never worry about remembering to drop them!